 Color-Coded Cryptocurrency Price Charts in Python

 Disclaimer: This article does not constitute financial advice.
 Stock markets can be very volatile and are generally difficult to predict.
-Predictive models and other forms of analytics applied in this article only serve the purpose of illustrating machine learning use cases.
+Predictive models and other forms of analytics applied in this article only illustrate machine learning use cases.

 Color coding is beneficial for visualizing trading signals and statistical indicators in technical chart analysis.
 The idea of color-coding in chart analysis is to create visually comprehensible charts that let the user quickly interpret how price develops under certain conditions.
 A simple example is a candlestick chart, which uses color to signal whether the price moves up (green) or down (red).
 Candlestick charts visualize more as regular line charts, providing additional information on the opening and closing prices.